rougesteelproject/Role-Association-Crossover/README.md

 -- If we can get 'all nodes of distance "n" from a given node', the page generator can be directly integrated into the Flask template.

 - Web View
--- TODO (may be working now) neomodel needs Shapely, which doesn't work for python 3.10
+-- #TODO (may be working now) neomodel needs Shapely, which doesn't work for python 3.10 -- #TODO can I use GraphViz here and have it be clickable?

 - "Hub Sigils"
 -- Representations of the largest nodes that a node is connected to, with their distance.